Avoiding Food Waste FAQs

 One of the hot topics in the sustainability world, food waste plays a large role in our daily lives.
 Whether it’s bits and pieces left over from meal prepping, or tossing that dodgy looking banana, you may be contributing more than you realise to one of society’s biggest problems.

-We take a closer look at what's been going into our bins, to see whether we can help fight food waste.
+We take a closer look at what’s been going into our bins, to see whether we can help fight this needless waste.

 What is food waste, technically?